CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Release Notes/2020-05-05-new-dcc-ui-release-notes.md

 ### Conditions that apply
 * The ability to dynamically add/remove CPU to a virtual machine is dependent on the guest OS and ESX version.
 Check here to see if your VM supports Hot Add [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php) and [VMware Resources](https://www.vmware.com/resources/compatibility/pdf/VMware_GOS_Compatibility_Guide.pdf).

-* Hot Add on [Linux 64-bit](https://kb.vmware.com/s/article/2008405) guest OS with 3GB or less.
+* Hot Add on [Linux 64-bit](https://kb.vmware.com/s/article/2008405) guest OS with 3GB vRAM or less.

 ### How to Enable/Disable Hot Add?